mlflow/mlflow/docs/source/models.rst

 How To Log Model With Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To include an input example with your model, add it to the appropriate log_model call, e.g.
 :py:func:`sklearn.log_model() <mlflow.sklearn.log_model>`.
-Example can be passed in as
+An example can be passed in as
-Pandas DataFrame, Numpy array, a list or a dictionary.
+a Pandas DataFrame, Numpy array, list or dictionary.
 The given example will be converted to a
 Pandas DataFrame and then serialized to json using the Pandas split-oriented format.
 Bytes are
 base64-encoded.
 The following example demonstrates how you can log an input example with your model: